Devendra616/100-days-of-code/log.md

 ## Day 80-81 : January 05-06, 2019
 After a long leave of Christmas and New Year continued with the bootcamp at Udemy.
 Done the yelpcamp comment adding and styling it to version v4, v5.

+## Day 82-83 :  Janurary 07-08, 2019
+Authentication using passport, passport-local.
+Sessions in nodejs.